page_title_detailed

 general_content

 Clinical trials are research studies carried out in people.
 They evaluate new therapies and compare the new treatments to current ones.
+Many clinical trials provide treatment—sometimes at reduced cost.

 Thanks to clinical trials, breast cancer treatment no longer uses a one-size-fits-all approach.
 In many cases, we can now use more specific therapies based on the type of cancer.
-All these therapies were proved effective in clinical trials.
+All these therapies were proven effective in clinical trials.

 on_this_page